WellCare Care Health Program

 Tax preparation at our Station Branch Library is on Saturdays, beginning in February and ending before April 15.
 Please note that some tax information, especially from brokerage firms, may not be sent until the end of February.
 AARP Tax-Aide is administered by the AARP Foundation, in cooperation with the IRS.
 Electronic filing (e*filing) is included.
 You MUST bring your current tax records and copies of your last filed federal and state tax returns.
 All persons listed on the tax return must be present and MUST bring a photo ID and a Social Security card.
 Call 631-427-5165 ext.
 251, or 122, for complete information and to make a reservation.
 Registration required.
 HPL cardholders only for the first week; after that, appointments are open to all.

 Vita Tax Preparation

-VITA tax preparation will be at the Station Branch on Thursdays starting in February and ending before April 15.
+VITA tax preparation will be at the Station Branch on Wednesday starting in February and ending before April 15.
 Please bring the following to your appointment: